- Employee Benefits

 Are There Maximum Hours for Part-Time?

-Part-time employees may be eligible for certain statutory benefits such as workers compensation coverage.
-Companies may choose to only offer certain fringe benefits.
-For some companies, a comprehensive fringe benefit package, or a carefully constructed reduced benefits package may help to attract and retain part-time workers.
+Part-time employees may be entitled to certain statutory benefits such as workers' compensation coverage.
+While you may not be required to offer comprehensive benefits, companies that do may gain a decisive advantage.
+You may choose to offer only certain fringe benefits or create a comprehensive fringe benefits package that helps attract and retain part-time workers.

 Common Benefits for Part-Time Employees